beemorris/beemorris.github.io/_pages/contact.md

 {% include base_path %}

-To contact me, please send me an email at: morrisbe at iu dot edu.--->
+For my resume and to contact me, please send me an email using the contact information in the sidebar.